dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

 </details>

-Adding a code location follows two general steps:
+Adding a code location follows two steps:
-- Putting your Dagster code in a place that's accessible by your agent.
+- For Dagster+ Hybrid, ensuring the Dagster code is in a place accessible by your agent, usually by building a Docker image with your code that is pushed to a registry.
 For Dagster+ Serverless you can skip this step.
-For Dagster+ Hybrid this usually means building a Docker image with your code and pushing it to a registry.
 - Notifying Dagster+ of the new or updated code location.
 This will be done by using the Dagster+ Python client.

-Often these two steps are handled by CICD connected to your Git repository.
+Often these two steps are handled by CI/CD connected to your Git repository.

 ## Add a new code location manually